Newborn babies. Those tiny pink squirmy things with oddly shaped heads and like zero gross motor skills. We love them don’t we?

 What little girl doesn’t want to hear “she’s perfect” from her dad on the day she is born?!!
 I do!
 I did!!

 I have to say, after one more blossom (my little sister), my parents finally did get their fruit, my baby brother.

 I was a drooling helpless little baby a long time ago in a land far away.
 My parents gave me their energy (good and bad) and I absorbed the energy from the place I’m from.
 Yup, I still crave a bowl of spicy Asian noodles when I need some comfort.

 So, what’s your birth story?
 Do you know it?
 If you can (and if you’re ready), ask your parents about your birth to gain some perspective and insight into your energetic patterns.
 Or, already have that insight?
-Share below in the comments.
+Email me.
+I’d love to hear it!

 Simply resonating with feeling welcomed and wanted,